-- the percentage of sample units starting the questionnaire, - the percentage of respondents starting the survey, but breaking off, and - the total completion rate.
+- the percentage of respondents starting the survey, but breaking off, and - the total completion rate.

 In addition, we will analyze what device people use to complete the survey in relation to Time and QR conditions, and we will study age effects for the experimental effect on response rates.
 We are using register data on age for every sample member, split into 4 groups: those <30 years, between 30-44, between 45 and 65, and those >65.
-These age categories are frequently used by Statistics Netherlands, and earlier studies have shown that device use in survey differs across these age categories (Haan et al, 2019, Maslovskaya et al., 2019).
+These age categories are frequently used by Statistics Netherlands, and earlier studies have shown that device use in survey differs across these age categories (Haan et al., 2019, Maslovskaya et al., 2019).